To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 6 courses

 The minor consists of three core courses and three electives.
 No more than three courses from one division may be counted toward the minor.
-Students may choose to take the fourth core course as one of their electives, and may count one of the available regional language courses (Arabic, Hebrew, or French) at or above the equivalent of the fourth semester.
+Students may choose to take the fourth core course as one of their electives, and may count one regional language courses at or above the equivalent of the fourth semester.
 Courses taken abroad on non-HWS programs will be considered on a case-by-case basis.
-Other relevant courses offered less frequently may be counted toward the minor in consultation with the minor adviser.
+Other relevant courses offered less frequently may be counted toward the minor in consultation with the minor adviser and with approval of the program coordinator.
+All courses must be passed with a letter grade of C- or higher.

 POL 258 Comparative Politics of the Middle East